Police investigating 3 cars set on fire outside Lauderhill home

 No injuries were reported.

+The flames didn’t spread to the home, but police believe the fire was no accident.

+Investigators said Wilson’s neighborhood has experienced several fires in the past few weeks, mostly resulting in minor damage.

-Wilson said the family had been targeted two other times in the past, and neighbors have been targeted as well.
+Wilson said the family had been targeted two other times in the past, one time their roof was set on fire and another time it was the cars.

+She also said her neighbor a few doors down has been targeted before, as well.

+“He doesn’t know either,” said Wilson.
+“He said he’s just a hardworking man and he’s renting that house down there.
+He doesn’t know.
+Nobody has a clue.”

+Investigators worked the scene through the night and into the morning to collect evidence and determine exactly what happened.

+Not too much damage was done to the cars, but Wilson said she’s worried whoever is targeting her property may end up taking things a step further.

 “It’s very annoying,” Wilson said.
 “It’s scary also, because we have kids in the house.
 Next time, who knows?
 They might throw something through the window.
 We’re in there sleeping good and somebody out here trying to destroy us.
 We just moved here last year in May.
-It is crazy.”
+It is crazy.
+We have no idea who these people are.
+We don’t know why they’re targeting us.”

 An investigation into who may have started the fire is underway.